newslynx/automation/README.md

 newslynx-automation
 ===================

-An ansible playbook + Vagrant image for automating a `newslynx-core` install.
+An ansible playbook + Vagrant image for automating a full install with `newslynx-core` and `newslynx-app`.

 ## Getting Started

 You'll need to first install [`virtualbox`](https://www.virtualbox.org/wiki/Downloads), [`vagrant`](https://www.vagrantup.com/), and [`ansible`](http://docs.ansible.com/).

+Rename `config.sample.yaml` to `config.yaml` and fill out the necessary information.

-Once these are installed you can provision a VM on newslynx by running:
+Next, you can provision a VM on newslynx by running:

 ```
 vagrant up